-Where IFRS is silent, as it is in respect of the measurement of insurance products, the IFRS framework allows reference to another comprehensive body of accounting principles.
+Where International Accounting Standards are silent, as it is in respect of the measurement of insurance products, the International Accounting Standards framework allows reference to another comprehensive body of accounting principles.
 In such instances, the Company determines appropriate measurement bases, to provide the most useful information to users of the financial statements, using their judgement and considering U.S. GAAP.